e-Spirit/fcecom-frontend-api-backend/README.md

 The Connect for Commerce Frontend API Backend Service is a product of [Crownpeak Technology GmbH](https://www.crownpeak.com), Dortmund, Germany.
 The Connect for Commerce Frontend API Backend Service is subject to the Apache-2.0 license.

+Details regarding any third-party software products in use but not created by Crownpeak Technology GmbH, as well as the third-party licenses and, if applicable, update information can be found in the file THIRD-PARTY.txt.

 ## Disclaimer

 This document is provided for information purposes only.
 Crownpeak may change the contents hereof without notice.
 This document is not